Improved object recognition using neural networks trained to mimic the brain's statistical properties: Methods

-For control experiments, to test whether monkey V1 RSMs confer some benefit in neural network training, above that which could be obtained from randomly-drawn RSMs (e.g., to test whether arbitrary RSM constraints were just as good), we repeated our experiments with randomly-generated RSMs in place of the monkey V1 ones.
+For control experiments, we tested whether randomly generated RSMs would have the same benefit in object recognition performance as the monkey V1 RSMs.
+We repeated our experiments with randomly-generated RSMs in place of the monkey V1 ones.
 We generated the random RSMs in several different ways.

-First, we drew 39-element i.i.d. random vectors from a Gaussian distribution with $\mu$ = 5 and $\sigma$ = 0.582; different random vectors were drawn for each image.
-The number of elements (39) matches the average number of neurons simultaneously observed in one of our neuroscience experiments, and the variance (0.582) matches the variance of the measured neural data.
-The mean of these randomly-generated vectors differs from the neural data; we later consider random data with the same mean as in the V1 dataset.
-Given these random vectors, we then calculated the representational similarity matrices from the randomly drawn vectors.
-In Figs. 4 and 5, that RSM is dubbed ``random".

-To test whether having 'V1-like' data would suffice for the training, we drew 39-element vectors from i.i.d.
-Gaussian distributions with the same mean and variance as were seen in the monkey data: $\mu$ = 0.495 and $\sigma$=0.582.
+First, we drew 39-element i.i.d. random vectors from a Gaussian distribution with the same mean and variance as were seen in the monkey data: $\mu$ = 0.495 and $\sigma$=0.582; different random vectors were drawn for each image.
 We then used these random vectors to generate a RSM, as described above.
-This RSM was dubbed ``random (V1-stats)".
+This RSM is referred to as ``Gaussian (V1-stats)".
+The number of elements (39) matches the average number of neurons simultaneously observed in the monkey experiments~\cite{Coen-cagli2015}.

+To test whether matching the statistics of the neural data matters for training the networks, we next drew 39-element vectors from i.i.d.
+Gaussian distributions with $\mu$ = 5 and $\sigma$ = 0.582, and calculated the representational similarity matrix from these randomly drawn vectors.
+This RSM is referred to as ``Gaussian (non V1-stats)" because its mean (and mean-variance relationship) differ substantially from the neural data.

-Finally, we applied a shuffling procedure to the V1 data, where we randomly permuted the image labels associated with each recorded vector of neural firing rates.
+Finally, we applied a shuffling procedure to the V1 data, where we randomly permuted the image identities associated with each recorded vector of neural firing rates.
 As a result of this procedure, the neural responses no longer matched the images that were shown to the monkey.
 The random permutation was done independently for each neuron.
 This leads to vectors of firing rates that match (for each neuron, and to all orders) the distributions seen in the monkey data, but removes information about the specific image features those neurons represent (i.e., the neurons' receptive fields).
 Similar to the above experiments, we assembled these vectors into a RSM.
-This is referred to as ``V1 shuffled".
+This RSM is referred to as ``V1 shuffled".